-Married at the age of twenty five to his college girlfriend, Jacoff is now a divorcee and plans to broaden his ceramic prowess into a further oxidental style of creation before reopening the physically located Rokuro Pottery Studio to the public again to continue teaching while creating new and exciting pottery.
+Jacoff now plans to broaden his ceramic prowess into a further oxidental style of creation before reopening the physically located Rokuro Pottery Studio to the public again to continue teaching while creating new and exciting pottery.

 Jacoff's Senior Year Thesis Project, a show entitled: "Lamps" featured at the Case Gallery in Saratoga Springs, NY

 This small exhibit featured many works by the artist including lamps wired and created by the artist with Batik method dyed lamp shades accenting their beauty and giving them true functionality that remains intact to this day.
 The exhibit also included some of Jacoff's rather large presentation style bowls, Green Tea Bowls, salt fired sake bottles and a piece inspired as a duplication of the Claret Jug, prized trophy of the Major Golf Tournament the British Open.